7 Tricky Job Interview Questions & Answers

-Every job interview entails some frequently asked interview questions that one can easily anticipate.
+Job interviews are rather deceptive in nature.
+Apparently they’re all about the standard and frequently asked interview questions.
 But because these questions appear to be very simple and straightforward, we often forget to prepare ourselves to answer them.
 And when the interviewer sits before us to ask us these very questions, no answer seems good enough!

-Here are some commonly asked tricky interview questions and their answers.
+Here are some commonly asked tricky job interview questions and our suggested answers.

 Why should I hire you?